Korri/bookmarklets/README.md

 * A `to_bookmarklet.php` file that converts the first into the second.
     * Usage: `php to_bookmarklet.php my_javascript_source.js`

-Right now there is only One bookmarklet here :
+Right now there is only Two bookmarklet here: (*Javascript links are disallowed here so I made a jsFiddle links*)

 ReCSS <sub>(with [-prefix-free](http://leaverou.github.io/prefixfree/) support)</sub>
 -------------------------------